ringcentral/ringcentral-api-docs/docs/legacy_api_upgrade.md

+# Upgrading from our Legacy RingOut and SMS APIs

 RingCentral has introduced a new RingOut and Fax REST API and has deprecated and will remove support for the ASP Legacy APIs.
 The REST API is much more comprehensive than the Legacy APIs and includes updating Caller ID settings, retrieving call logs and call recordings, managing forwarding rules, SMS/MMS, user provisioning and much more.

 The Legacy APIs mentioned here are the ones at the following endpoints: